 So, now we come to another class of persons: Jews today who know little or nothing about the Holocaust and have no desire to do so, not even learning about it; their only knowledge might come from Hollywood films.
 Therefore, I would like to share a thought that has percolated in my brain for some time and needs some airing, following the honest words that Mr. Wiesel penned almost 40 years ago.
 It is such honesty that is required of us if we are to better understand events that shaped our history, even events of horrific nature that give definition to the word evil.

 Consider this: If we Jews collectively do not today take the Holocaust as a monstrous crime against humanity, and that's what characterizes it, then we cannot expect non-Jews to do so.
 Ignorance of the Holocaust and its consequences cannot now be used as an excuse.
 It's more than signing petitions, making speeches and attending conferences or writing books, as important as these might be.
 It's about taking a moral and principled stand that rises above personal politics.
 To quote Abraham Lincoln, A house divided against itself cannot stand.
-We now have a full and sufficient knowledge of the Holocaust, with the publication of thousands of books and monographs, to give us an understanding of its consequences and implications.
+We now have a full and sufficient knowledge of the Holocaust, with the publication of thousands of books, academic papers and monographs, to give us an understanding of its consequences and implications.
 We know why and how it happened?
 We know how the international community acted.
 And failed to act.
 Forgetting something is not the same as saying the event never happened.